 Case Western Reserve University was one of four universities (along with Stanford, University of Minnesota, and Vanderbilt) funded through the National Heart, Lung and Blood Institute as part of the Childhood Obesity Prevention and Treatment Research Consortium (COPTR).

-Over two years of recruitment (2012-2014), a total of 360 overweight or obese sixth grade students from Cleveland and at least one parent or guardian agreed to participate in the study.
+Over two years of recruitment (2012-2014), the IMPACT team enrolled a total of 360 overweight or obese sixth grade students and at least one parent or guardian.
 The families were randomly assigned to one of three intervention approaches: SystemCHANGE, HealthyCHANGE, and Tools 4 Change (control).

-Family interventions are conducted over three years, with assessments conducted at baseline and 12, 24, and 36 months after randomization to measure a host of variables related to the individual (anthropometrics, biomarkers, surveys, etc.), family, school, and neighborhood.
-Approximately half of the youth are also enrolled in a school that participates in the We Run This City Youth Marathon Program, a study-enriched YMCA-sponsored school fitness program that encourages physical activity in urban youth, with IMPACT navigators supporting students, coaches, and the teams.
+Family interventions were conducted over the full three-year period, with assessments conducted at baseline and 12, 24, and 36 months after randomization to measure a host of variables related to the individual (anthropometrics, biomarkers, surveys, etc.), family, school, and neighborhood.
+Approximately one-third of the youth were also enrolled in a school that participates in the We Run This City (WRTC) Youth Marathon Program, a study-enriched YMCA-sponsored school fitness program that encourages physical activity in urban youth.
+IMPACT navigators from the PRCHN supported students, coaches, and the teams.

 • Strong community engagement (Cleveland Metropolitan School District involvement, YMCA programming)

 • Extensive formative work (separate focus groups with children and parents, a one-year pilot test of the family-level interventions, and study recruitment procedures)